Google Pay

 }

-Since we decrypt for you the Google Pay™ment token, you need to set a specific value for the ‘gateway’ field in the tokenizationSpecification.
+Since we decrypt the Google Pay™ment token for you, you need to set a specific value for the gateway field in the tokenization request.
 This value is also available in the paymentProduct320SpecificData.
-The gatewayMerchantId is your own merchantID (PSPID) on our platform.

 - merchantID: the merchantID you get from Google after registration with the Google Pay™ Business Console.

-- merchantName: the name that is rendered in the payment sheet.
+- merchantName: the name that is rendered in the payment window.
 This is mandatory if you are based in the European Economic Area (EEA) to meet the Strong Customer Authentication (SCA) requirements.
 Encode the merchantName as UTF-8 according to Google's specifications.

 - gatewayMerchantId: your merchantID (PSPID) on our platform.